 The premise behind all our fictional card sets is that sometimes it's fun for sports board gamers to play out an open-ended scenario, where you're creating your OWN sports history, rather than re-creating it from what happened in real-life.
 With this set of SCRAM driver cards, you can watch your own personal stock car racing season unfold, with all the drama, excitement and unpredictability of REAL stock car racing!

-This is the seventh consecutive year for SCRAM, and many PLAAY Gamers have conducted full race schedules all seven years!
+This is the eighth consecutive year for SCRAM, and many PLAAY Gamers have conducted full race schedules all eight years!
 Our hope for this update is that it will generate another season of memorable table-top "moments!"
 There's enough new and different stuff going on to keep things fresh and interesting, but plenty of continuity, too.
-It'll be, we think, a very comfortable and familiar progression for SCRAM fans moving from 2017 to 2018.
+It'll be, we think, a very comfortable and familiar progression for SCRAM fans moving from 2018 to 2019.

 If you're new to SCRAM, we want you to know that it's loosely patterned after the current pro stock car scene, designed to generate a similar distribution of results.
 However, it's a totally distinct entity.
 These are unique racing personalities, and we feel strongly that after running a few races, you'll begin to develop a real affinity for them as "your guys."
 Don't be surprised if you find yourself talking to your race fan friends about Stu Yurich, Ray Bob Walker and the Pettis brothers Jordy and Kevin as if they were real racing stars!
 To YOU, they WILL be!